cicada-lang/lambda/README.md

 - Two simple testing statements `(assert-equal)` and `(assert-not-equal)`.
   - They can handle beta and eta equivalence.

+Note that, when implementing lambda calculus as an interpreter, the depth of the call stack is limited by the hosting language.
+To avoid this limitation we should implement lambda calculus by machine like SECD.

 ## Usages

 ### Command line tool